 Figuring out your sweet spot with CBD is always a personal quest, no one person can tell you what the right one is as everyone differs (sorry I know that isn’t very helpful).

 However, you can start low and go slow, meaning take a puff and see how you feel before having more.
-The great thing about when you vape CBD is that you can feel the effects in a matter of seconds, and re-assess if you want more only a couple of minutes later!
+The great thing about when you inhale vapour you can feel the effects in a matter of seconds, and re-assess if you want more only a couple of minutes later!

-We cover the question around “How much CBD should I vape”?
-In much more detail with a vaping CBD dosage guide around tracking CBD milligrams and figuring your equivalent doses for other consumption methods too.
+We cover this question in much more detail in our CBD dosage guide, including tracking milligrams and figuring your equivalent doses for other consumption methods such as CBD oil.

-There are a huge assortment of options when it comes to vaping CBD, but at Nature & Bloom, we prefer CBD concentrates.
+There are a huge assortment of options when it comes to vapourising, but at Nature & Bloom, we prefer CBD concentrates.

 We are often asked, “can you vape CBD oil?”

 So let’s get on with defining the options and how they work.

 We will define the most common vape devices, and then run through each product type use case:

-The first kind of CBD vapes on the market used e-liquids, which operate similarly to e-cigarettes and are still the most popular today.
+The first kind of CBD vape(s) in the United Kingdom used CBD vape liquid, which operate similarly to e-cigarettes and are still reported as the most popular today.

-CBD Vape juice uses a purified cannabidiol base (99% pure CBD Isolate usually) mixed with a diluent, usually vegetable glycerine (VG), propene glycol (PG) or a mix of both, and less frequently MCT oil (medium-chain triglycerides).
+CBD e-liquid uses a purified cannabidiol base (99% pure CBD Isolate usually) mixed with a diluent, usually vegetable glycerine (VG), propene glycol (PG) or a mix of both, and less frequently MCT oil (medium-chain triglycerides).

 Vape liquid pens are also available in a disposable format, with a small amount of CBD often encased in a plastic vape pen which is thrown anyway when empty.

-A disposable vape pen allows for those sitting on the fence to dip their toe in the water, and try vaping CBD with little investment and know how.
+A disposable device allows for those sitting on the fence to dip their toe in the water, and try vaping with little investment.

 Devices for vape juice are the most common devices, and the simplest ones are slim pens, known in the industry as a 510 thread pen.